alessandrocandolini/stack-templates/README.md

 ## servant-server-template

 Generates a simple servant server running on wai.
 The server includes only an healthcheck endpoint GET `/status` returning a pre-hardcoded 200 `{"status":"ok"}` response.
 The project generates also a simple test to verify the implementation of the healthcheck endpoint.

+## AOC

+There is a variant of `cli-template` that generates a project for Advent of Code.
+However this template is not as maintained as the other ones, and we don't run CI tests to save time.